-The lender isn’t the only one taking a risk by loaning to someone with poor credit.
-The person taking on the loan is taking on a risk too—the risk of not being able to pay back the loan on time.
+The lender isn’t the only one taking a risk by dealing with someone who has poor credit.
+The person taking on the debt is taking on a risk too—the risk of not being able to pay back the balance on time.

-Your personal situation will determine what loan repayment arrangement works best for you.
-Have answers to all of these questions in mind before applying for a loan.
+Your personal situation will determine what repayment arrangement works best for you.
+Have answers to all of these questions in mind before applying.
 You don’t want to sign on the dotted line too quickly before you’ve had a chance to think it through.

 - Consider the Worst-case Scenario

-What happens if you can’t make your loan payments?
-That’s not a question you want to start thinking about only after you’ve taken out the loan and realized you’re not going to be able to meet the terms and conditions you’ve already agreed to.
+What happens if you can’t make your payments?
+That’s not a question you want to start thinking about only after you’ve taken on the debt and realized you’re not going to be able to meet the terms and conditions you’ve already agreed to.

-Before accepting a loan with a high interest rate, you also need to think about the never-ending fines and fees you’ll have to deal with if you can’t pay it back.
+Before accepting an agreeement with a high interest rate, you also need to think about the never-ending fines and fees you’ll have to deal with if you can’t pay it back.

-Before taking out a secured loan backed by a valuable asset, think about whether you’d be able to handle not having it in your life.
-If you’re considering staking your house to a secured loan so you can quit your day job and start your own business, maybe that’s not worth the risk.
+Before taking out a secured option backed by a valuable asset, think about whether you’d be able to handle not having it in your life.
+If you’re considering staking your house to a secured agreement so you can quit your day job and start your own business, maybe that’s not worth the risk.
 Don’t use anything as collateral that you’re not prepared to lose.

 Where Should You Go to Get a Bad Credit Loan?

 So you’ve done your homework.
 You know your credit score.
 You’ve thought about your financial situation and how much risk you can take on.
-Now where do you go to actually get a loan?
+Now where do you go to actually get one?

 First, a word of warning: Be cautious.
-There are a lot of predatory lenders out there that bait people with bad credit and a desperate need for cash into vicious agreements with obligations they could never meet.
+There are a lot of predatory lenders out there that bait people with a poor credit score and a desperate need for cash into vicious agreements with obligations they could never meet.

 It’s important to be aware of the bad actors out there.
-With bad credit, you’re going to be vulnerable, but by doing your homework you can scope out the bad loans and find the best option for you.
+You’re going to be vulnerable, but by doing your homework you can scope out the bad ones and find the best option for you.